IBM/nz-lab/docs/nz-04-Database-Admin.md

 	Distributed on hash: "R_REGIONKEY"
 	```

-The Distributed on hash clause is the distribution method used by the
+The `Distributed on hash` clause is the distribution method used by the
 table.
 If you do not explicitly specify a distribution method, a
 default distribution is used.
 In our system this is hash distributed
-on the first column R_REGIONKEY.
+on the first column `R_REGIONKEY`.
 This concept is discussed in the Data
 Distribution presentation and lab.

-Note: the default distribution can be change to RANDOM.
+Note: the default distribution can be change to `RANDOM`.
 This might be
 a preferred default distribution when the Netezza environment is
 supporting ad-hoc user table creation.
 In the event a user forgets to
-add a distribution key, RANDOM would at a minimum guarantee even
+add a distribution key, `RANDOM` would at a minimum guarantee even
 distribution.
 However, you table if joined to other tables would
 require data movement to perform the join.

-18. Instead of typing out the entire create table statement at the nzsql
+5. Instead of typing out the entire create table statement at the nzsql
     command line you can read and execute commands from a file.
 You'll
-    use this method to create the NATION table in the LABDB database
+    use this method to create the `NATION` table in the `LABDB` database
     with the following columns and data types:

   |Column Name                |Data Type                  | Constraint